 MOTG underwent a transformation in 2022.
-In the Netherlands, Movement on the Ground became a In previous years, our primary focus had contract partner with NIDOS - the national guardianship been exclusively in Greece.
-However, in institution for unaccompanied and separated children in The 2022, we were driven to respond to the Netherlands.
-In 2022 we therefore took the responsibility to run two shelters for 20 unaccompanied minors in Amsterdam & 46.460 people in the Netherlands.
-This led Amstelveen.
+In the Netherlands, Movement on the Ground became a In previous years, our primary focus had been exclusively in Greece.
+However, in 2022, we were driven to respond to the Ukrainian War and the significant influx of 46,460 people in the Netherlands.
+This led